temporalio/documentation/docs/application-development/features.md

 To start a Child Workflow Execution and await its completion, use [`executeChild`](https://typescript.temporal.io/api/namespaces/workflow/#executechild).

-By default, a child will be scheduled on the same Task Queue as the parent.
+By default, a child is scheduled on the same Task Queue as the parent.

 <!--SNIPSTART typescript-child-workflow -->
 <!--SNIPEND-->